Google APIscholar.google.com ↗

 }

-- Build a legal research tool that surfaces relevant precedents using
+- Building a legal research tool that surfaces relevant case law by keyword with cited-by counts for precedential ranking

-courtparameter to narrow constitutional law research - Monitor new case law on a specific topic by querying
+- Monitoring recent case law on a specific subject by querying with

 | Tier | Price | Credits/month | Rate limit |